 Bilateral Economic Relations

 The economy of the Marshall Islands is closely linked to that of the United States, and its GDP is derived mainly from U.S. payments under the terms of the Compact of Free Association.
 The Army Garrison on Kwajalein Atoll is the number two employer in the RMI.
 Through the Compact, the United States provides significant financial support to the Republic of the Marshall Islands to help achieve the Compact goals of economic self-sufficiency.
 The United States is one of the Marshall Islands' top trading partners, and the Marshall Islands has expressed interest in attracting U.S. investment.
 The Marshall Islands sells fishing rights to other nations as a source of income.
 Under the multilateral U.S.-Pacific Islands tuna fisheries treaty, the U.S. provides an annual grant to Pacific island parties, including the Marshall Islands, for access by licensed U.S. fishing vessels.
+A ten year extension of this treaty has been under negotiation since 2009.

 Marshall Islands' Membership in International Organizations